 The "pari-passu" principle provides that a company's ordinary, unsecured creditors should be treated the same and without preference between them within an English insolvency process.
 However, certain types of unsecured creditors are granted certain additional rights and given a different status notwithstanding the application of that principle:

-- employees rank ahead of other unsecured creditors to the extent of their "preferential claims" against the company these are claims for certain liabilities such as wages and unpaid holiday pay owed to the employee up to certain prescribed limits.
-Claims in excess of those limits rank alongside all other unsecured claims against the company; - landlords of commercial property are granted certain rights to seize a company's assets, sell them and apply the proceeds towards unpaid rent due by the company, and to forfeit (i.e. terminate) a lease if it is breached.
-These rights do not automatically terminate upon a company entering insolvency; however, the moratorium against creditor action that applies in administrations prevents a landlord from taking any such action without the benefit of a court order or the consent of the administrator.
-As a temporary provision in relation to COVID-19, a landlord is essentially only able to use this remedy to recover arrears that pre-date the government-imposed lockdown in response to COVID-19; and - suppliers of goods to a company may include retention of title clauses in the terms of their supply that provide that the supplier retains title to the relevant goods until those goods are, either by themselves or along with all other goods supplied by that supplier, sold by the company.
-Such clauses survive the company entering an insolvency process and therefore mean that the administrator or liquidator either has to set aside the proceeds of a sale of the relevant goods and pay them to the supplier (rather than distribute them to all creditors equally) or allow the relevant supplier to collect the goods from the company's premises if they are not necessary to the conduct of the proceedings.
+- Employees rank ahead of other unsecured creditors to the extent of their "preferential claims" against the company these are claims for certain liabilities such as wages and unpaid holiday pay owed to the employee up to certain prescribed limits.
+Claims in excess of those limits rank alongside all other unsecured claims against the company. - Landlords of commercial property are granted certain rights to seize a company's assets, sell them and apply the proceeds towards unpaid rent due by the company, and to forfeit (i.e. terminate) a lease if it is breached.
+These rights do not automatically terminate upon a company entering insolvency; however, the moratorium against creditor action that applies in administrations prevents a landlord from taking any such action without the benefit of a court order or the consent of the administrator. - Suppliers of goods to a company may include retention of title clauses, in the terms of their supply, which provide that the supplier retains title to the relevant goods until those goods are, either by themselves or along with all other goods supplied by that supplier, sold by the company.
+Such clauses survive the company entering an insolvency process and therefore mean that the administrator or liquidator either has to set aside the proceeds of a sale of the relevant goods and pay them to the supplier (rather than distribute them to all creditors equally) or allow the relevant supplier to collect the goods from the company's premises if they are not necessary to the conduct of the proceedings. - Entry into a relevant insolvency procedure (which for these purposes includes a CVA or a Restructuring Plan) will prevent a supplier from terminating or amending the supply agreement by reason of the customer's insolvency.
+There are exceptions where termination by reason of insolvency will be permitted with the court's consent, for example, if the supplier's own solvency is threatened.
+A supplier may continue to terminate a supply agreement for non-payment by the customer.

-A new standalone moratorium has been introduced.
+A standalone moratorium is available.
 This can be used in conjunction with an informal restructuring or a CVA, Scheme or Restructuring Plan.
 The moratorium lasts initially for 20 business days, but may potentially be extended by various means for up to one year.
 This standalone moratorium provides a payment holiday for certain pre-moratorium debts.
-However, the use of the new moratorium may be limited in practice.
-The company has no payment holiday for debts owed under a financial services contract such as a loan and it is also required to keep current with certain payments such as rent during the moratorium period.
-A moratorium is not available for parties to a capital market arrangement (e.g. an issuer of a bond) that is in excess of f_i 10m.
+However, the company has no payment holiday for debts owed under a financial services contract such as a loan and it is also required to keep current with certain payments such as rent during the moratorium period.
+A moratorium is not available for parties to a capital market arrangement (e.g. an issuer of a bond) that is in excess of f_c 10m.

-A moratorium on creditor action comes into effect upon a company entering administration with a two-week interim moratorium also available when a preceding notice of intention to enter administration is filed at court.
+A moratorium on creditor action comes into effect upon a company entering administration, with a two-week interim moratorium also available when a preceding notice of intention to enter administration is filed at court.

-The courts have been willing to use their general case management powers to stay creditor action where preparations for a Scheme are at an advanced stage, which we expect will also be applicable to the new Restructuring Plan.
+The courts have been willing to use their general case management powers to stay creditor action where preparations for a Scheme or a Restructuring Plan are at an advanced stage.
 2.3 In what circumstances are transactions entered into by a company in financial difficulties at risk of challenge?
 What remedies are available?